buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ## Use Case of Dynamic Credential Transformation

-The usefulness of such a solution shows when "older" or monolythic software moves to the cloud or when third party software is used that provides no accessable source code.
+The usefulness of such a solution shows when "older" or monolithic software moves to the cloud or when third-party software is used that provides no accessible source code.

 ### Communicate with legacy software {.unlisted .unnumbered}

-Precondition: Cloud Native Application (CNA) and legacy software are deployed with their respective manifests and the sidecars of the mesh are running.
+Precondition: Cloud-Native Application (CNA) and legacy software are deployed with their respective manifests and the sidecars of the mesh are running.

 1. The user is authenticated against the CNA
 2. The user tries to access a resource on the legacy software
 3. The CNA creates a request and "forwards" the credentials of the user
 4. The proxy intercepts the request and forwards the credentials to the transformer
-5. The transformer verifies the credentials and transforms them into a domain specific format
+5. The transformer verifies the credentials and transforms them into a domain-specific format
 6. The proxy replaces the headers and forwards the request
-7. The receiving proxy forwards the domain specific format to the translator of the target
+7. The receiving proxy forwards the domain-specific format to the translator of the target
 8. The translator casts the credentials into the specific authentication scheme credentials
 9. The receiving proxy forwards the request to the target service with the updated HTTP headers

 Postcondition: The communication has taken place and no credentials have left the source service (the CNA).
 Furthermore, the legacy service does not know what specific authentication scheme was used by the source to identify the user.

-This use case can be changed such that the receiving service is not a legacy software but some third party application where the source code is not accessable.
+This use case can be changed such that the receiving service is not a legacy software but some third-party application where the source code is not accessible.

 ## Architecture of the Solution

 The following sections provide an architectural overview over the proposed solution.
-The solution is initially described in prosa text.
-Afterwards, an abstract architecture describes the concepts behind the solution.
-Then the architecture is concretized with platform specific examples based on Kubernetes.
+The brief description gives an initial overview of the architecture and the idea.
+Afterwards, an abstract architecture describes the concepts behind the distributed authentication mesh.
+Then the architecture is concretized with platform-specific examples based on Kubernetes.

-The reader should note, that the proposed architecture does not match the implementation of the POC to the full extent.
-The goal of this project is to provide an abstract idea to implement such a solution, while the POC proves the ability of modifying HTTP requests in-flight.
+The reader should note that the proposed architecture does not match the implementation of the POC to the full extent.
+The goal of this project is to provide an abstract idea to implement such an application, while the POC proves the ability of modifying HTTP requests in-flight.

 ### Brief Description

 In general, when some service wants to communicate with another service and the user does not need to authenticate himself, most likely a federated identity is in use.
 This means that at some point, the user validates his own identity and is then authenticated in the whole zone of trust.
-This does not contradict a zero trust environment.
-A federated identity can be validated by each service and thus may be used in a zero trust environment.
+This does not contradict a zero-trust environment.
+A federated identity can be validated by each service and thus may be used in a zero-trust environment.

 To achieve such a federated identity with diverging authentication schemes, the solution converts validated credentials to a domain specific language (DSL).
 This format, in conjunction with a proof of the sender, validates the identity over the wire in the communication between services without the need of additional authentication.
 When all parties of a communication are trusted through verification, no information about the effective credentials leak into the communication between services.